cincuranet/blog/_posts/2008-10-06-228440-firebird-server-is-back-in-business-with-entity-framework.md

 ---
+title: |
-title: "Firebird (server) is back in business with Entity Framework"
+  Firebird (server) is back in business with Entity Framework
 date: 2008-10-06T16:37:00Z
 tags:
   - .NET